-The broadcast center is comprised of several buildings, one of which is a modern 15-story building known as the Eugenio Lopez Jr. Communications Center (ELICC).
-The ELICC houses the corporate offices of the Company and its subsidiaries engaged in related businesses.
+The broadcast center is comprised of several buildings, one of which is a modern 15-story building known as the Eugenio Lopez Jr. Communications Center (ELJCC).
+The ELJCC houses the corporate offices of the Company and its subsidiaries engaged in related businesses.
 Aside from the corporate offices, the building also has television soundstages, sound recording studios and other television production facilities.
 The building has a gross floor area of approximately 100,000 square meters and total office space of approximately 58,000 square meters.
 The ground floor is leased to various businesses including banks, retail stores, coffee shops and restaurants.
 The broadcast center also houses the Company's other buildings and properties:

-- The main building, which currently houses the Company's TV Production, News and Current Affairs, Regional Network, and Manila Radio groups.
-The Company's Technical Operations Center and several studios and soundstages are also located in the main building, which was completed in 1968. - ABS-CBN also owns several properties within close proximity to the broadcast center, most notably the Pinoy Big Brother house, the JUSMAG compound, and the Borromeo lot currently used by some of the Company's divisions.
+The main building, which currently houses the Company's TV Production, News and Current Affairs, Regional Network, and Manila Radio groups.
+The Company's Technical Operations Center and several studios and soundstages are also located in the main building, which was completed in 1968.